 Then add 8 milliliters of deoxygenated water and 8 milliliters of deoxygenated tetrahydrofuran to the solids in the reaction vessel via a syringe [1].

-Talent inserting the syringe into the flask and depressing the plunger to empty the solvent.
+Talent inserting the syringe needle into the septum on the flask and depressing the plunger to empty the solvent.

 Upon achieving an orange to tan color for the reaction mixture, filter the mixture through a 30 milliliters medium sintered glass funnel [1] and wash the recovered solid three times each with 15 milliliters portions of water, methanol, and ethyl ether [2].

-Talent adding the reaction mixture over the funnel.
+Talent adding the reaction mixture into the funnel.

-Talent adding water, methanol, and ethyl ether over the solid in the funnel.
+Talent using water to wash the solid in the funnel.
+[3-TXT] TXT: Refer to the text to complete the washing step with methanol and ethyl ether.

 Next, fit the flask to a condenser equipped with a gas port [1] and add a volume of 8 milliliters of deoxygenated tetrahydrofuran to the reaction vessel via a syringe by cracking the joint between the round-bottomed flask and the condenser [2].